Climber.Org Driving Directions to

 Turn north from Hwy 60 on Peralta Rd (waypoint H60PER), which is roughly 9 miles southeast from Apache Junction.
 Ignore the DPS guide instructions!
 The road is paved as it goes past a school and new tract housing.
 The pavement ends at waypoint PERPAV, and the rest of the road is suitable for any vehicle.

 Shortly after the pavement ends there is a sign that says the Peralta Trailhead is 7 miles away.
 At waypoint PERJCT turn left, following another sign for the Peralta Trailhead.
 Between the pavement and this sign, there are numerous turnouts which appears to be open camping.
-At waypoint PERCRN there is a parking area for Carney Springs Campground, but the Peralta Trailhead road continues to the right.
-Go past the Lost Goldmine Trailhead (waypoint PERGLD), a day-use-only trailhead for a trail that's not on the map.
+At waypoint PERCRN there is a parking area for Carney Springs Campground.
+Carney Springs Road is closed as of 2012, but this used to lead to a trailhead which got you to Superstition with about a 10 mile round trip trail hike and little or no cross-country hiking.

 Most of the drive: (remainder of drive and climbing route are below)

-The former Peralta Campground is at waypoint PERCMP, just before the cattle guard that marks the entrance to Tonto National Forest.
 You can drive a bit off the road to the southeast for some nice campsites with fire rings, or you can pull off to the northwest in open gravel that seems to be horse trailer parking now.
 There is a sign that might have been for the former campground, and some loops that might have been the campground itself, just inside the forest boundary.
 No fees are collected here or at the trailhead as of 2008.

-The road ends in a parking lot and restroom at waypoint WEAVTH, at the edge of the Superstition Wilderness.
+The road ends in a parking lot and nice restroom at waypoint WEAVTH, at the edge of the Superstition Wilderness.

 Ignore the confusing DPS guide wording about how to find the right trail.
 Go right at the first trail junction, then left at the next junction, to keep heading north (over Point 2958) to the saddle and trail junction at WEAVR4.